 Supplies: hot water kettle, small bowls and glasses, spoons (ideally soupspoons), a timer, a scale, and grinder.
 Erasable marker and notebook (or cupping sheets) are optional but encouraged.

 Establishing the right grind setting can be tricky but once dialed-in, it will be universal.
-It should be medium-fine, close to a manual pour-over and just slightly finer than a batch brew.
+It should be fine, very fine.
 The best practice is to take a filter coffee that you are positive is developed and grind it in incremental steps.
 Like bracketing a photograph, you will be able to tell the point in which it is not under extracted (watery, bland, tea-like) or over extracted (harsh, dry, bitter).
 With a coffee like our current Burundi, the literal and figurative sweet spot will be clear.
-One note, if you are using a non-EK-43 grinder, you might want to add a smidge more coffee (i.e. 10.5 grams total) to make up for the weight lost in the grinding process.
+One note, if you are using a non-EK-43 grinder, you might want to add a smidge more coffee (i.e. 12.5 grams total) to make up for the weight lost in the grinding process.

 The Crust: Akin to crema, a foam or crust forms from dissolved gases (mainly CO2).
 The darker the roast, the thicker the crust (because of increases in elements like pyrolytic gas).
 If there is no crust, the coffee might be underdeveloped and signaling that it has very low solubility; alternatively, this can indicate a degaussed older roast.
 After 4 minutes (if you set your timer to countdown from 9:00, it will now read 5:00), break the crust with a spoon and take note of your aromatic impressions.
 After smelling, use one or two spoons to clear off the crust by skimming it into your hot water glasses.
 Replace the water in the glasses as these oils will block taste reception.